ripple/ripple-lib-extensions/transactionparser/README.md

     channelId: HEX_STRING,
     source: RIPPLE_ADDRESS,
     destination: RIPPLE_ADDRESS,
-    channelAmountChangeDrops: INTEGER_STRING,
-    channelBalanceChangeDrops: INTEGER_STRING,
     channelAmountDrops: INTEGER_STRING,
     channelBalanceDrops: INTEGER_STRING,
+    channelAmountChangeDrops?: INTEGER_STRING,
+    channelBalanceChangeDrops?: INTEGER_STRING,
-    previousTxnId: TX_HASH_HEX_STRING
+    previousTxnId?: TX_HASH_HEX_STRING
 }
 ```

 * `channelId` indicates the Channel ID, which is necessary to sign claims.
 * `source` owns this payment channel.
 This comes from the sending address of the transaction that created the channel.
 * `destination` is the only address that can receive XRP from the channel.
 This comes from the Destination field of the transaction that created the channel.
-* `channelAmountChangeDrops` is the change in the amount of XRP drops allocated to this channel.
-This is positive for a PaymentChannelFund transaction.
-* `channelBalanceChangeDrops` is the change in the amount of XRP drops already paid out by the channel.
 * `channelAmountDrops` is the amount of XRP drops that has been allocated to this channel.
 This includes XRP that has been paid to the destination address.
 This is initially set by the transaction that created the channel and can be increased if the source address sends a PaymentChannelFund transaction.
 * `channelBalanceDrops` is the total XRP, in drops, already paid out by the channel.
 The difference between this value and the Amount is how much XRP can still be paid tot he destination address with PaymentChannelClaim transactions.
 If the channel closes, the remaining difference is returned to the source address.
+* `channelAmountChangeDrops` is the change in the amount of XRP drops allocated to this channel.
+This is positive for a PaymentChannelFund transaction.
+Optional; may be omitted.
+* `channelBalanceChangeDrops` is the change in the amount of XRP drops already paid out by the channel.
+Optional; may be omitted.
+* `previousTxnId` is the previous transaction that affected this payment channel object.
+Optional; may be omitted.